Pin Classes I: Growth Rates: Appendix

 Any minimal collision of length $n \geq 6$ is one of the colliding pairs listed in the table above.

 \end{thm}

 \begin{proof}

-In order to prove this we shall first apply symmetries to this list so that one pin word of each pair ends in $dr$:
+Suppose we have a colliding pair $w_{1},w_{2}$ of pin words.
+Without loss of generality, by symmetry we may assume that one of these pin words ends in $dr$.
+We therefore first apply symmetries to the list above so that one pin word of each pair ends in $dr$ -- see Fig.s \ref{fig:oddcollisionsdr} and \ref{fig:evencollisionsdr}.

-We shall now proceed as follows: suppose we have a minimal collision of pin words $w_{1}$ and $w_{2}$ of length $\geq 6$ and that $w_{1}$ ends in $dr$.
-Then the permutation $\pi^{\circ}$ is of the form given in Fig. \ref{i}.
-We shall use this to deduce facts about $w_{2}$ in order to show that this collision is in fact one of the pairs listed in Fig.s \ref{fig:oddcollisionsdr} and \ref{fig:evencollisionsdr}.
+Now, suppose we have a minimal collision of pin words $w_{1}$ and $w_{2}$ of length $\geq 6$ and that $w_{1}$ ends in $dr$.
+Then the centred permutation $\pi^{\circ} = \pi^{\circ}_{w_{1}} = \pi^{\circ}_{w_{2}}$ is of the form given in Fig. \ref{i}.
+We aim to use this to deduce facts about $w_{2}$ in order to show that this collision is in fact one of the pairs listed in Fig.s \ref{fig:oddcollisionsdr} and \ref{fig:evencollisionsdr}.

-As in Fig \ref{i}, we shall call the lowest and second-lowest points of $\pi^{\circ}$ $(A)$ and $(B)$, respectively.
+As in Fig \ref{i}, we call the lowest and second-lowest points of $\pi^{\circ}$ $A$ and $B$, respectively.
 These are generated by the final two letters $dr$ of $w_{1}$.
-We shall split into four cases based on which position the letter of $w_{2}$ which generates $(A)$ is in: the final letter, the inital numeral, or an internal letter.
+We split into three cases based on the position of the letter of $w_{2}$ which generates $A$: the final letter, the initial numeral, or an internal letter.

-\subsubsection{Case $1$: $(A)$ is the final point}
+\subsubsection{Case $1$: $A$ is the final point}

-We begin by deducing various facts about the pin word $w_{2}$, using the fact that the permutation $\pi$ looks like Fig. \ref{ii} (with all points other than $(A)$ and $(B)$ in the box), as well as the assumption that the final letter of $w_{2}$ corresponds to the point $(A)$:
+We begin by deducing various facts about the pin word $w_{2}$, using the fact that the centred permutation $\pi^{\circ}$ looks like Fig. \ref{ii} (with all points other than $A$ and $B$ in the box), as well as the assumption that the final letter of $w_{2}$ corresponds to the point $A$.